shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Cloverbraid gave a smug look and snorted.

-He crouched down and held the contract in her vision.
+He crouched down and held the contract in front of her.
 “What do you think?”

-The horse turned her head this and that, scanning the page.
+Cloverbraid turned her head this way and that, scanning the page.

 I, Larkwren Litebrue, DULY ACCEPT THIS QUEST TO SLAY ZOMBIES.
 I WILL COMPLETE THIS TASK AND REPORT BACK TO EMPEROR GALAYA *(ALL HAIL GALAYA)* IN A TIMELY MANNER.
 I WILL NOT DEVIATE FROM THIS TASK UNTIL IT IS COMPLETED.
 I AM HONOR BOUND TO EMPORER GALAYA *(ALL HAIL GALAYA)* UNTIL I COMPLETE THIS TASK.
 REWARD: 300 GP